redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_role_revoke.md

 ### Synopsis

-Revoke role for principal
+Revoke the role of a user or service account.

-When revoking role of the owner of the instance user will still have ADMIN rights.
+NOTE: It is not possible to revoke the role of the owner of the instance.
+The instance owner always retains ADMIN rights.

 ```